GET HELP

 Call for Legal Assistance

-We represent US citizens, green card holders, and certain other immigrants.
+We represent US citizens, green card holders, and people with lawful status.
 Specific rules do apply, and our legal help may be limited due to funding requirements.
 Even if you do not qualify for our services, we do our best to offer referrals.

 All information shared with VLP is private and confidential, regardless if you are eligible for our assistance.